Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnPlayerLeft(ply)`

 ## `OnWeaponReceived`

-### Description

-Called when a pedestrian or local player receives a weapon.
+`Called when a pedestrian or local player receives a weapon.`

 | Argument | Type | Description            |
 | -------- | ---- | ---------------------- |